diegogarciahuerta/tk-clarisse/README.md

 The Scene Breakdown App shows you a list of items you have loaded (referenced) in your scene and tells you which ones are out of date.
 From this overview, you can select multiple objects and click the update button which will update all your selected items to use the latest published version.

-Hook provided support the updating of the following type of nodes (basically, alembic, usd, or any other geometric format supported at of the writting of the engine):
+Hook provided support the updating of the following type of nodes (basically, alembic, usd, or any other geometric format supported at the time of writting):
 - GeometryPolyfile
 - GeometryFurFile
 - GeometryVolumeFile